zacanger/trash/tmpl/README.md

-tiny light template lib in node see 'test.js' for usage
+tiny itty bitty templating thingy works in node yay works in not-node too yay see the example for an example